Derivative Techniques Review: Chain Rule, Logarithmic Differentiation & Inverse Function Derivatives

 \[R'(x) = R(x)\left[\frac{7}{x+3} + \frac{12x}{2x^2-1} + \frac{2}{x} - \frac{4}{x+1} + \frac{2}{2-x}\right]\]

-If you look at the formula, each term like \(\frac{7}{x+3}\) comes from “fixing every other factor, differentiating just \((x+3)^7\), and dividing by the whole \(R\).”
-That is exactly what the generalized product rule does!
+Each term such as \(\frac{7}{x+3}\) arises from “holding every other factor fixed, differentiating only \((x+3)^7\), and dividing by the whole \(R\).”
+This is precisely what the generalized product rule produces.

 Visualize the function \(R(x)\) and its derivative: